-(a) Includes loans for which we have elected the fair value option measurement.
+(a) Includes loans for which we have elected the fair value option measurement during the year ended December 31, 2022.

-During the year ended December 31, 2022, personal lending originations increased \$890 million to \$2.1 billion, as compared to the year ended December 31, 2021.
-We continue to expand our relationships across the home improvement and medical verticals.
+During the year ended December 31, 2023, personal lending originations decreased \$593 million to \$1.5 billion, as compared to the year ended December 31, 2022.

-The carrying value of our personal lending portfolio was \$2.0 billion at December 31, 2022, compared to \$1.0 billion at December 31, 2021, while the associated yield was 11.3% for the year ended December 31, 2022, as compared to 13.8% for the year ended December 31, 2021.
-The decrease in associated yields for the year ended December 31, 2022, as compared to 2021, was due to increased originations in the home improvement vertical.
+We transferred our personal lending portfolio balance to assets of operations held-for-sale as of December 31, 2023.
+For further information, refer to Note 2 to the Consolidated Financial Statements.
+The associated yield was 9.9% for the year ended December 31, 2023, as compared to 11.3% for the year ended December 31, 2022.
+The decrease in yield for the year ended December 31, 2023, as compared to the same period in 2022, was primarily due to increased originations in the home improvement vertical, as well as a shift in origination mix to customers with higher average FICO® scores.